(c) 2024 PillSync.com

 Tardive dyskinesia may remit, partially or completely, if antipsychotic treatment is discontinued.
 Antipsychotic treatment itself may suppress (or partially suppress) the signs and symptoms of the syndrome, possibly masking the underlying process.
 The effect that symptomatic suppression has upon the long-term course of tardive dyskinesia is unknown.

 Given these considerations, brexpiprazole should be prescribed in a manner most likely to reduce the occurrence of tardive dyskinesia.
-Chronic antipsychotic treatment should generally be reserved for patients who suffer from a chronic illness that is 1) known to respond to antipsychotic drugs and 2) for whom alternative, equally effective, but potentially less harmful treatments are not available or appropriate.
+Chronic antipsychotic treatment should generally be reserved for patients who suffer from a chronic illness that 1) is known to respond to antipsychotic drugs and 2) for whom alternative, equally effective, but potentially less harmful treatments are not available or appropriate.
 In patients who do require chronic treatment, use the lowest dose and the shortest duration of treatment needed to produce a satisfactory clinical response.
-The need for continued treatment should be reassessed periodically.
+Periodically reassess the need for continued treatment.

 If signs and symptoms of tardive dyskinesia appear in a patient treated with brexpiprazole, drug discontinuation should be considered.
 However, some patients may require treatment with brexpiprazole despite the presence of the syndrome.